 Cuba's Foreign Minister denounced fresh U.S. sanctions targeting energy and security sectors, characterizing them as unlawful collective punishment amid an intensifying energy blockade causing fuel shortages and widespread power outages across the island.

-Russian Foreign Minister Sergey Lavrov spoke with Cuban Foreign Minister Bruno Rodríguez Parrilla.
-The conversation was held by telephone.
+Foreign Minister Sergey Lavrov met with Cuba's Foreign Minister Bruno Rodríguez Parrilla.

 Cuban President Miguel Díaz-Canel accuses the US of plotting military intervention amid rising tensions.